UPDATED: April 20, 2022

 With a shared account system, each person continues to operate their accounts but also chooses to create one or several accounts with shared access for both partners.
 These shared accounts are often built on monetary contributions from each side and can be funded in different ways.

 Sometimes the split is based on how much salary each person makes.
 For example, someone who makes $25,000 with a partner making $75,000 would have a 25%/75% contribution split, respectively.

 Another way to contribute to a shared account is by choosing an exact amount, say $600 per month, or enough to cover the household bills, to go into the shared account with all other income funneling to private bank accounts.

 Keeping some accounts sacred can be a blessing for couples who would react negatively to seeing how much their wife spends at the salon or how much the latest guy’s night bar tab really was.
 As a bonus, it also makes it much easier to keep gifts a secret around the holidays!

 All Joint Accounts

 Perhaps the boldest of all options when it comes to shared money management is creating joint accounts for everything.
-Using joint accounts means both partners have the same access and ability to invest or remove money from accounts.
-You’ll both need to be present to open these accounts and agree that all decisions regarding the joint accounts are to be shared.
+Using joint accounts means both partners have the same access and ability to invest or remove money.
+You’ll both need to be present to open these accounts and agree that all decisions regarding how the joint accounts are to be shared.

 Trust is perhaps the single biggest factor in choosing this option.
 While everything is going well in your relationship, joint accounts make money management much more transparent and easier to manage.
-But issues have arisen if one partner decides to call it quits and help themselves to their piece of the shared pie (or even some of yours!)
+But issues have arisen if one partner decides to call it quits and help themselves to their piece of the shared pie.